 How lubricants can be dangerous for human health?

-Muscat: As the number of vehicles on the Sultanate’s roads is increasing, the demand for lubricant oils to maintain vehicles engines also increase automatically.
+As the number of vehicles on the Sultanate’sroads is increasing, the demand for lubricant oils to maintain vehicles engines also increase automatically.
 According to ‘Lynx’, the monthly newsletter of the National Field Research Center for Environment Conservation, vehicles on roads consume large quantities of lubricating oil, some 30,000 tones annually, creating a different type of environmental threats if not disposed in a right way.

 According to the “Lynx” report, the risks of used oil are numerous.
 It poses both direct and indirect risks on human health and adversely affects agricultural lands and water also.